BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 It's an object you can't interact with: rocks, plants, trees, shelves, etc. (some sceneries and items can intersect).

 ### lightProbe
-The game doesn't have any form of dynamic global Illumination, so Larian use LightProbe to capture hdri map around it self and then calculate inderect lighting.
+The game doesn't have any form of dynamic global Illumination, so Larian use `LightProbe` to capture `HDRI` map around it self and then calculate inderect lighting.

 There are 2 types of light probes: